A CSR must not include Scandinavian or other special characters.

 A complete list of private addresses is found IETF documents RFC 1918 (IPv4) and RFC 4193 (IPv6)

 The new certification hierarchy, which replaces old Sonera Class 2 CA root certificate, consists of multiple levels as required by CA/Browser Forum Baseline Requirements.
 During the transition period the root certificate will be Sonera Class 2 CA, followed by TeliaSonera Root CA v1 (intermediate) and server certificates are enrolled under TeliaSonera Server CA v2.
-TeliaSonera Root CA v1 will replace completely Sonera Class 2 CA by 2019 and the intermediate level will be removed from the trust chain.
-Until the migration is complete, we recommend installation of three-tier certification hierarchy to the servers.
+TeliaSonera Root CA v1 will replace completely Sonera Class 2 CA by 2020 and the intermediate level will be removed from the trust chain.

 The trust chain from a root certificate to a server certificate is shown in the table below: